google/osdfir-infrastructure/charts/osdfir-infrastructure/README.md

      ```

    * Once the Fleetspeak frontend ```pod``` is running you can install the GRR agent
- binaries on your clients in the same Google Cloud VPC as the node is running in.
+ binaries on your clients anywhere where they have access to the Internet.

 ### Resource requests and limits